Tom and Bruce Shinn Fund

-- The grantee will acknowledge the Tom & Bruce Shinn Fund of the NC Native Plant Society, including the website http://www.ncwildflower.org in all publications or reports, as practicable.
+- The grant recipient will acknowledge the Tom & Bruce Shinn Fund of the NC Native Plant Society, including the website https://www.ncwildflower.org in all publications or reports, as practicable.

-- Upon completion of project, the applicant will submit a brief article, not to exceed 200 words and including a relevant photograph, for publication in Native Plant News, the newsletter of the NCNPS.
+- Upon completion of project, the applicant will submit a brief article, not to exceed 200 words with a relevant photograph, to be published in Native Plant News, the newsletter of the NCNPS.
 Send the article to the Grants and Scholarship Committee chair.
-This article should be submitted no later than November 1st in the year of the award.
+This article should be submitted within one calendar year of the award.

-- The grantee is encouraged to offer a field trip for a local chapter of NCNPS members to the project site, if appropriate.
+- The grant recipient is encouraged to offer a field trip or present a program for a local chapter of NCNPS members to the project site, if appropriate.
 Local Chapters are listed on the NCNPS website

 Recipients of the Tom and Bruce Shinn fund have conducted research on a wide array of native plant related topics.
 Since 2013, over 30 undergraduate and graduate students from eight universities across the state have received funds for their research projects.
 Their studies have taken them to remote rocky outcrops and cliff faces, rugged mountain terrain, piedmont forests and prairies, open salt marshes, swamps, and marshy coastal plains.
 Steamy summer days, pesky insects, long hours, and heavy backpacks have not deterred their enthusiasm for research.
 Results of their studies have furthered our knowledge of North Carolina’s native flora, useful information for conservation efforts.
 You can read more on their fascinating research topics and the results of their studies.